cypherpunk-academy/2064/en/054_2064_Where is the LBI.md

 ## **2064** Where is the LBI?

 <span style="font-variant:small-caps;">Lasse and Sigur</span> sat again in the kitchen of the games lab.
-Each again with a big cocoa in his hand.
+Each again, with a big cocoa in his hand.

 Sigur: "And where are you right now?"

-Lasse: "At the end of the game I was on a plane home to San Diego."
+Lasse: "At the end of the game, I was on a plane home to San Diego."

 Sigur: "You got in?"